 Our grantees select a variety of venues for their outreach — college campuses, schools, churches, theaters, vegfests, health fairs, sporting events, and many others.
 The grantees who responded to our survey conducted different types of outreach, including food sampling, pay-per-view video booths, vegfests, and documentary film screenings.

 Each type of outreach, of course, has special location considerations relative to the nature of the event, but the responses to our survey reflect the top-level factors activists consider in their venue choices.
 In our online survey, we asked the question, “What criteria do you use to decide where to conduct an event?”
-A summary of the survey responses is shown in Figure 1.
+A summary of the survey responses is shown below in Figure 1.

 Our grantees highlighted other valuable criteria to consider when hosting an event based on their experiences: The most important criterion for the activists surveyed is selecting a venue that attracts a high number of passersby.
 The second most important factor is hosting events in non-veg-focused settings — for example, health fairs or music festivals.
 We were delighted to see the weight activists place on these factors because they are essential in conveying our message to new audiences.
 Selecting venues that don’t require licences, permits, or fees also rated high in importance to our grantees.
 Strategizing to get the most impact for your dollar is always an important consideration.